-- Advanced level competency in the planning and production of utilitarian and/or sculptural ceramics. - Advanced level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of utilitarian and sculptural ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.
+- Experience and advance level competency in the planning and production of a proposed body of work. - Advance level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.

 Note: Competency is defined, for this course, as a developed understanding and mastery of skills and knowledge needed to complete a task to a successful advanced level.
 Competency can be demonstrated while designing a project, building a project, using the equipment in the ceramics facilities, etc. Competency is a measure of how well you understand and use a process or skill.
 Confidence is defined as a student's willingness and self-trust in their own abilities to use the skills and processes learned during this course.
 Confidence is built throughout the semester and is demonstrated by the way that a student develops skills or competencies and their willingness to utilize these new skills.